Safin-Sarker/Easy-Inventory-System/README.md

 1. **Authentication & Authorization**
    - Role-based and Claim-based authorization.
    - Cookie-based authentication.
-   - Login and Registration forms secured with reCAPTCHA.
+   - Login and Registration forms

 2. **User Management**
    - SuperAdmin can manage users and roles through CRUD operations.
    - Member users have restricted access until authorized by the SuperAdmin.